 We use a Boston Shaker to craft this and other cocktails and we love it.
 It’s so easy to use and doesn’t make a mess.
 Our previous shakers often leaked and the lid would stick to the base between uses.

-Purchase a Boston Shaker if you don’t have a shaker or want an inexpensive upgrade.
+Purchase a Boston Shaker from Amazon if you don’t have a shaker or want an inexpensive upgrade.

 The final step is to strain the bourbon cocktail into a glass and garnish.

 We like to drink our Whiskey Sours on the rocks with a toasted orange twist and Luxardo cherry garnishes.
 These garnishes look great.
 Plus, there’s nothing better than eating that cherry after it soaks up some of the cocktail.

 Buy a jar of Luxardo cherries from Amazon if you can’t find them at your local liquor store or specialty market.